Jessica

 Character Profile – At a Glance

-• Role: Shylock's only daughter — the play's most morally divisive young woman — who elopes with the Christian Lorenzo, steals her father's money and jewels (including a turquoise ring of profound sentimental value), converts to Christianity, and ends the play at Belmont as one of the household's accepted Christian wives.
+- Role: Shylock's only daughter – the play's most morally divisive young woman – who elopes with the Christian Lorenzo, takes her father's money and jewels (including a turquoise ring of deep sentimental value), converts to Christianity, and ends the play at Belmont as one of the household's accepted Christian wives.

-• Key Traits: Young, articulate, ashamed of her father's "manners" though not his blood, capable of poetic exchange with her lover, willing to disguise herself as a boy, willing to convert religion for love — and, by the play's own quiet record, also willing to take a turquoise ring her father had received from her dead mother and exchange it for a monkey.
+- Key Traits: Young, articulate, ashamed of her father's "manners" though not his blood, capable of lyric exchange with her lover, willing to disguise herself as a boy and to change her religion for love – and, by the play's own quiet record, also willing to trade a turquoise ring her father had from her dead mother for a monkey.

-• The Core Conflict: A young Jewish woman in love with a Christian man, living in a household she experiences as "hell," who must choose between filial loyalty to a father whose treatment of her she describes as oppressive and the romantic-religious assimilation that Lorenzo offers — and who chooses the latter at the cost of her father's permanent grief.
+- The Core Conflict: A young Jewish woman in love with a Christian man, living in a house she calls "hell," caught between loyalty to a father whose treatment she experiences as oppressive and the romantic-religious escape Lorenzo offers – and who chooses the escape at the cost of her father's lasting grief.

-• Key Actions: Bids farewell to Launcelot and soliloquises her shame in 2.3; eats a final supper with her father in 2.5; elopes with Lorenzo in 2.6, disguised as a boy and "gilded" with her father's ducats; brings news to Belmont in 3.2 that Shylock intends to claim Antonio's pound of flesh; converses with Launcelot about her salvation in 3.5; exchanges the moonlit "in such a night" lyric with Lorenzo in 5.1.
+- Key Actions: Bids Launcelot farewell and speaks her shame in A2S3; eats a last supper with her father in A2S5; elopes with Lorenzo in A2S6, in boy's clothes and "gilded" with her father's ducats; brings word to Belmont in A3S2 that Shylock means to claim his pound of flesh; talks with Launcelot about her salvation in A3S5; and exchanges the moonlit "in such a night" lyric with Lorenzo in A5S1.

 "Alack, what heinous sin is it in me